The Blog

 Description of the blog

-WASHINGTON, Oct.
-11—Construction input prices increased 0.2% in September compared to the previous month, according to an Associated Builders and Contractors analysis of U.S. Bureau of Labor Statistics Producer Price Index data.
-Nonresidential construction input prices increased 0.2% for the month as well.
+Construction input prices increased 0.4% in March compared to the previous month, according to an Associated Builders and Contractors analysis of the U.S. Bureau of Labor Statistics’ Producer Price Index data.
+Nonresidential construction input prices also increased 0.4% for the month.